Depression And Neurotransmitters: The Connection

 If you or someone you know is experiencing suicidal thoughts or behaviors, seek help immediately.
 The National Suicide Prevention Lifeline can be reached 24/7 by dialing 988.

 Note that signs of depression in children and teens may differ somewhat from those seen in adults.
-If you or your child are experiencing symptoms of a mental illness like depression, it’s generally recommended that you seek the support of a qualified healthcare professional.
+If you or your child are experiencing symptoms of a mental illness like major depressive disorder, it’s generally recommended that you seek the support of a qualified healthcare professional.

 The potential link between neurotransmitters and depression

-Our emotions are, at least in part, the result of biological reactions to external stimuli.
-In other words, our bodies react to things that happen on a chemical level, and those reactions can affect our emotions.
+Our emotions are the result of biological reactions to external stimuli.
+Our bodies react to things that happen on a chemical level, and those reactions can affect our emotions.
 Key components of this process are chemicals called neurotransmitters.
-They impact processes that occur in our bodies and emotions that we feel.
+Responsible for conveying signals between nerve cells, neurotransmitters influence many processes, such as the development of our emotions.
 That’s why emotions often come with recognizable, physical symptoms, like an increased heart rate when we’re scared or an increased body temperature when we’re angry.

-Serotonin seems to be an important chemical messenger when it comes to depression.
+Serotonin seems to be an important neurotransmitter when it comes to the biology of depression.
 It appears to impact mood and to control a number of physical functions, including sleep patterns and digestion.
 A key theory on the cause of depression states that this may be why depression—which some theorize is caused by an issue with serotonin levels—can leave a person with persistent feelings of sadness and hopelessness in addition to physical symptoms like significant changes in appetite and/or sleeping patterns.

 The theory that a serotonin imbalance can cause depression is still accepted by many.
-However, it is important to note that there’s been increased debate on this theory more recently as new research has been done.
+However, it is important to note that there’s been increased debate on this theory more recently as new research emerges.

 Some studies have failed to find a link between serotonin and incidences of depression.
 Research on other potential causes is ongoing.